-Programs receiving grant funding for homeless housing or service provision are required to sign a Partner Agency Agreement and coordinate with Kitsap's coordinated entry program (the Housing Solutions Center of Kitsap County) for client intake, basic assessment, vulnerability scoring, and referrals.
-In addition, grantees are required to comply with the Housing Solutions Center Partner Agency Guiding Principles pertaining to standards of services for clients.
+Programs receiving grant funding for homeless housing or service provision are required to sign a Partner Agency Agreement and coordinate with Kitsap's coordinated entry program for client intake, basic assessment, vulnerability scoring, and referrals.
+In addition, grantees are required to comply with the coordinated entry program's Guiding Principles pertaining to standards of services for clients.